black-tul1p/Wordler/README.md

 ## How does it work? 🤔

-This implementation is pretty intuitive, no fancy graph or path-finding algorithms were required to determine the most likely word, thanks to dynamic programming.
-The code begins by suggesting a word containing the most mathematically likely unique characters, `RAISE`, to greatly narrow the updated wordlist.
+This implementation is pretty intuitive, no fancy graph or path-finding algorithms were required to determine the most likely word, thanks to **dynamic programming** (through the use of a cached wordlist).

-In the next iteration, the code creates a list of words from the original (unaltered) wordlist using the following rules:
+The code begins by suggesting a word containing the _most mathematically likely_ word with completely unique (non-repeating) characters, `RAISE`, to greatly narrow the list of possibilities **from thousands of words to tens of words!** .
+In the second iteration, the code creates a list of words from the original (unaltered) wordlist using the following rules:
 > The word contains none of the characters in the first guess

 > The word contains purely unique characters

-This allows us to try out a total of 10 unique characters in the first two tries, so that we can narrow down the updated wordlist as much as possible.
+This allows us to try out a total of 10 unique characters in the first two tries, so that we can narrow down the cached wordlist as much as possible.
+In future tries, the code suggests a random word from the cached wordlist each iteration, after which the wordlist is updated to get rid of unlikely words.

-In the further iterations, the code simply suggests a random word from the updated wordlist each iteration, after which the wordlist is updated to get rid of unlikely words.
-The elimination of words is performed using a scoring mechanism.
+The elimination of words in every iteration is performed using a scoring mechanism.
 The scores are as follows:
 <p align="center"> <img src="https://github.com/black-tul1p/wordler/blob/main/Images/Explanation_1.png" width="300" /> </p>

-Each word in the wordlist is scored against the guess and are added to the updated wordlist **if and only if** they do not contain absent characters, contain the correct characters in the right places and contain the present characters in a different place.
+Each word in the cached wordlist is scored against the guess and is not removed ***if and only if*** it satisfies all of the following:
+> It does not contain any absent characters

+> It contains the correct characters in the right positions

+> It contains the present characters in a different position

 <p align="center"> <img src="https://github.com/black-tul1p/wordler/blob/main/Images/Explanation_2.png" width="300" /> </p>

-This narrows down the list of possibilities each iteration and, on average, solves the wordle in 3-4 tries!
+All words that do not fit this criteria are *removed* from the cached wordlist.
+This narrows down the list of possibilities each iteration and, on average, solves the wordle in **3 tries**!

 ## Example Run 🎮
 ```python